 I was the only foreigner on all of the four buses I would ride this past Friday morning.

-Most foreign travelers in Guatemala go with the much smoother tourist shuttle when it is available, and for good reason.
+Most foreign travelers in Guatemala go with the much smoother and direct tourist shuttle when it is available, and for good reason.

-At the transport center of Los Encuentros, I found another bathroom which cost 2 Quetzales or $.26.
-After that I bought a bag of freshly cut-up papaya for 5 Quetzales or $.65.
+At the transport center of Los Encuentros, I found another bathroom which cost 2 Quetzales ($.26).
+Then I bought a bag of freshly cut-up papaya for 5 Quetzales ($.65).
 The soothing tropical-fruit freshness hit the spot.

-After another delightful fresh fruit break in Solalá, I was on the last, super-short leg of the journey, which also cost 5 Quetzales.
-In no more than 15 minutes, I was dropped off in Panajachel.
+After another delightful fresh fruit break in Solalá, I was on the last, super-short leg of the journey, which also cost 5 Quetzales ($.65).
+In a mere 15 minutes, I was dropped off in Panajachel.

 I instantly walked into one of the random hotels in my immediate radius.
 I thought it to be close enough to what I was looking for, and checked in.
 Upon putting my bags down in the room, I noticed the time was 12:15 p.m.
 The journey from doorstep to doorstep was just over four hours.